-What is industrial interior design and what paint palette fits this style?
+What is industrial interior design and what paint color palette fits this style?
 Let’s give this some attention because although this style has been around for a decade, it is still very much a trend today, also here in the Philippines.
 Just go around the restaurants in the city, and you’ll see some of this design’s influences.
 Check out this article 21 Restaurants Around Manila with Beautiful Interior Designs.

 Some Elements of Industrial Interior Design